STRUCTURE IN PRIME GAPS - FORMALIZED

 Outcome and Conclusion

-By formalizing these results, we hope to contribute to the body of knowledge in mathematics as well as help establish the use of proof assistants like LEAN in academia, research and industry in general.
+By formalizing Theorem 1, we hope to contribute to the body of knowledge in mathematics as well as help establish the use of proof assistants like LEAN in academia, research and industry in general.

 Source References